-Nothing is better than memories of childhood and this Peanut Brittle recipe is a favorite for me.
-Not only is it something I have loved as long as I can remember, it is a little bit of my mom I can have any time I am in the mood to make candy.
-This unique recipe is hers, and is the best peanut brittle recipe you will ever make.
+Nothing is better than childhood memories, and this Peanut Brittle recipe is a favorite for me.
+Not only is it something I have loved for as long as I can remember, but it is also a little bit of my mom I can have any time I am in the mood to make candy.
+This unique recipe is hers and is the best peanut brittle recipe you will ever make.

 This year, you can gift my moms special best peanut brittle recipe to your friends and family.
 Make sure to make extra batches so you can have plenty to enjoy for yourself and your own family!

 Pin With Me

 Visit Teaspoon Of Goodness’s profile on Pinterest.